Once Were Warriors (film): Plot

-Grace, Jake and Beth's 13-year-old daughter, keeps a journal in which she chronicles events, as well as stories she tells her younger siblings.
-Her best friend is a homeless boy named Toot, who lives in a wrecked car.
-She dreads a future she believes is inevitable and is constantly reminded of getting married and playing the role of a wife, which she believes comprises catering to a husband's demands and enduring beatings.
-She dreams of living an independent and single life.

-Grace is raped by Uncle Bully, a friend of her father.
-She falls into a deep depression and seeks support from Toot, with whom she smokes marijuana for the first time.
-Toot kisses her but she reacts violently and storms out, believing he is "just like the rest of them".
+Grace, Jake and Beth’s 13-year-old daughter, keeps a journal of events and stories for her younger siblings.
+Her best friend is Toot, a homeless boy living in a wrecked car.
+She fears an inevitable future of marriage, which she associates with serving a husband and enduring abuse, and dreams of living independently.
+Grace is raped by Uncle Bully, a friend of her father, and falls into a deep depression.
+Grace seeks support from Toot, with whom she smokes marijuana for the first time, but when Toot tries to kiss her she reacts violently and storms out, believing he is "just like the rest of them".
 Confused, Grace eventually goes home to an angry Jake with his friends.
 Bully asks for a goodnight kiss to test his power over her.
-She refuses and Jake sees it as a sign of disrespect; he rips her journal in two and nearly beats her.
-Beth returns home from searching for Grace, and then screams hysterically after finding her daughter has hanged herself from a tree branch in the backyard.
+She refuses and Jake sees it as a sign of disrespect, so he rips her journal in two and nearly beats her.
+Beth returns home from searching for Grace, and then wails and screams hysterically after finding her daughter has hanged herself from a tree branch in the backyard.

 Jake selfishly deals with the tragedy by going to the pub while the rest of his family takes Grace's body to a tangihanga.
 Beth stands up to him for the first time when he refuses to let her be taken to the marae.
-The film cross-cuts between the mourning, Jake's drinking and the family on the marae.
+The film cross-cuts between the family mourning on the marae and Jake's drinking.
 Boogie impresses Beth with his Māori singing at the funeral, and Toot says his goodbyes, telling Grace the gentle kiss he gave her the last time he saw her was a gesture meant only to confirm their mantra 'best friends for life'.
 Boogie reassures Toot that Grace loved him, and Beth invites him to live with them.

-Reading Grace's diary later that day, Beth finds out about the rape and confronts Bully at the pub.
-Jake initially threatens Beth for accusing his friend, but Nig steps between them, protecting his mother.
-After glancing at the diary himself, Jake explodes in a rage and beats Bully nearly to death, castrating him with a broken bottle.
+Reading Grace's diary later that night, Beth finds out about the rape and confronts Bully at the pub.
+Jake initially threatens Beth for accusing his friend, but Nig steps between them, protecting his mother, and tells Jake to look at the diary for himself.
+This realisation sends Jake into a blind rage, as he beats Bully to near-death.
 Beth, blaming Jake just as much as Bully because of his violent lifestyle, decides to take their children back to her Māori village and traditions, defiantly telling him that her heritage gives her the strength to resist his control over her.
-Jake shouts at her on a kerb outside the pub as the family leaves, with police sirens wailing in the background.
+Jake shouts at her on a kerb outside the pub as the family leaves, before collapsing to the ground in defeat, with police sirens wailing in the background.